Girl Walking

 Fontane Bianche

-Fontane Bianche: Popular with the Locals
+Fontane Bianche: popular with the locals

-If you are motorised, drive about 15 km from Syracause to Fontane Bianche.
+If you are motorised, drive about 15 km from Syracuse to Fontane Bianche.
 The beach, which is especially popular with locals, attracts visitors with its gently sloping strech of sand that disappears into the crystal-clear waters.
 Families with children can enjoy carefree beach days and use the surrounding leisure facilities and restaurants.
 Furthermore, the secluded bays behind bizarre rock formations offer almost private bathing fun.

 Stacked Houses in Ragusa